 Rogue One and a New Hope Are Like One Big Story

 Was it minutes or hours between the two movies?
 Let's take a step back.
 In Rogue One, Mon Mothma and Bail Organa discussed a certain Jedi and their need for his help.
 Organa implied he knew just the person to go get him from Tatooine.

-Unfortunately, the timing did not go well, the Tantive IV was laid up in repairs, docked within the forward bay of Admiral Raddus’s flagship, the Profundity.
+Unfortunately, the timing couldn't have been worse.
+The Tantive IV — the ship Darth Vader took over in A New Hope — was laid up in repairs, docked within the forward bay of Admiral Raddus’s flagship Profundity.

-It thus accompanied Raddus’s fleet to Scarif, along for the ride as the Rebel flotilla engaged the Imperial defenders.
-As we know, the Tantive IV managed to get away with the plans.
+It thus accompanied Raddus’s fleet to Scarif, along for the ride as the Rebels engaged the Imperial defenders.
+The Tantive IV managed to get away with the plans, but at what cost?